Architecture inspired by Mayan culture

-For an unforgettable trip full of colour and sun-kissed idyllic beaches, consider visiting some of the hotels and resorts on Mexico's Pacific coast, a location that stands out for its excellent beaches of golden sand and crystalline waters, in addition to a unique cultural experience that is like no other in the world.
-Mexico's Pacific coast is a dream destination where you can also enjoy nature in its most unspoilt state.
+To enjoy an unforgettable trip full of color and sunny idyllic beaches, you should visit some of the hotels and resorts on the Mexican Pacific coast.
+A place that stands out for its excellent golden sand beaches and crystal-clear water, in addition to a cultural experience that is unique in the world.
+Mexico's Pacific cost is a dream destination where it is also possible to enjoy nature in its wildest state.

-Deep blue waters and golden fine sand contrast with the lush green vegetation that surrounds the beaches, villages, islands and tropical mangroves.
-The coastline extends for more than 1500 km and boasts a wide range of hotels and resorts where you can discover magnificent beaches and landscapes.
+The deep blue color of its water and the golden color of its fine sand contrast with the intense green of the exuberant vegetation that surrounds its beaches, towns, islands, and tropical mangroves.
+Thanks to more than 923 miles of coastline, it is possible to choose from a wide range of hotels and resorts along the Mexican Pacific coast and discover magnificent beaches and landscapes.

-There's a wealth of cultural activities and outdoor adventures on offer for visitors to enjoy: exploring colonial towns, visiting archaeological attractions or discovering impressive cities.
-There's no doubt that the Pacific coast is the perfect place to experience Mexican customs and traditions at first hand.
+There are endless cultural activities and outdoor adventures that visitors can enjoy: exploring colonial towns, visiting archaeological sites, or discovering impressive cities.
+There is no doubt that it is the perfect place to become familiar with Mexican customs and traditions.

-Mexico's Pacific coast has little to envy from its Caribbean neighbour, and a good example of this is Playa Santa Maria in Los Cabos, a paradise of crystal clear water with perfect waves, which are not too rough and not too calm.
-Another gem is "Playa del Amor" (Love Beach), also known as the "Hidden Beach", which is of such outstanding natural value that it has a daily capacity to ensure its protection.
-Located in the Marietas Islands National Park in Nayarit, just off the coast from Puerto Vallarta, a visit to this natural wonder can be combined with a trip to La Napolera beach on the neighbouring island.
+TheMexican Pacific coast has no reason to be envious of its Caribbean neighbor, and a good example for understanding this is Santa Maria Beach in Los Cabos, a paradise of crystal clear water with perfect waves, neither too rough nor too calm.
+The so-called "Beach of Love" or "Hidden Beach" in Puerto Vallarta is considered to have such significant natural beauty that it has a daily visitor limit in order to ensure its protection.
+Located in Nayarit, specifically in the Marietas Islands National Park, you are able to get to know La Nopalera Beach, on the neighboring island.

-Another spectacular beach on the Pacific coast is El Órgano, one of the many that make up the bay of Huatulco, in the state of Oaxaca, and which is characterised by its tranquillity, fine sand and crystal clear turquoise waters.
-A great way to reach this area is by sea, as hiring a boat not only allows you to observe the coastline in all its beauty, but also to visit other beaches and even see dolphins and turtles in their natural habitat.
+Another wonderful beach on the Mexican Pacific coast is Playa del Órgano, one of the beaches that form the Huatulco Bay in the state of Oaxaca, and is characterized by its absolute tranquility, as well as its pleasant fine sand and crystal clear turquoise water.
+A good way to access this area is by sea, renting a boat that will also allow you to have a more complete view of the area, travel to other beaches and even see dolphins and turtles in their own habitat.

-Riviera Nayarit is one of those fascinating places that offers a wide range of options, from unspoilt beaches and mountainous landscapes to unique fishing villages and towns.
-Isla Isabel National Park is another stunning destination where you can admire the wonders of the marine world, including manta rays, humpback whales, spectacular coral reefs and more than 79 different species of fish.
+The Nayarit Riviera is one of those fascinating places that offer travelers a wide range of options: virgin beaches, mountainous landscapes, and unique fishing villages and towns.
+Isabel Island National Park is another one of its most outstanding enclaves where you can appreciate the wonders of marine fauna: manta rays, humpback whales, spectacular corals and more than 79 different species of fish.

-For a true rainforest experience, Sierra del Vallejo is one of the best-preserved areas on Mexico's Pacific coast and was declared a Protected Natural Area in 2012.
-However, if there is one destination that really inspires tourists, it's Mexcaltitán Island, a large expanse of wetlands with a surprising biosphere that can only be accessed by the San Pedro River.
-This magical town is considered to be the birthplace of the Mexican identity, cradle of the Aztec civilisation.
+To enter a true tropical rain forest, Sierra del Vallejo is one of the best preserved areas of the Mexican Pacific coast and was declared a Natural Protected Area in 2012.
+However, if there is a place that really excites tourists it is Mexcaltitán Island, a large expanse of wetlands that has a surprising biosphere and which can only be reached by sailing down the San Pedro River.
+This magical town is considered the birthplace of Mexican identity, cradle of the Aztec civilization.